pdjr-signalk/pdjr-skplugin-renotifier/README.md

 # signalk-renotifier

-[Signal K Node server](https://github.com/SignalK/signalk-server-node) plugin which executes a script in response to system notifications.
+[Signal K Node server](https://github.com/SignalK/signalk-server-node) plugin which executes external scripts in response to system notifications.

-The plugin installation discusses examples of using the plugin to distribute SMS and email alerts.
+The plugin was developed to provide a remote notification service exploiting SMS and Email and although the function of the plugin's external scripts is not constrained this documentation focusses on the original design focus, discussing examples of using the plugin to distribute SMS and email alerts.

-Signal K notifications are processed by __signalk-renotifier__ and trigger calls to one or more external scripts which implement some desired action.
-The plugin ships with simple scripts for sending SMS and email messages, but the actual external action is not constrained and the user can supply their own additional scripts to implement a required function.

-The _System requirements_ section below discusses some of the issues around supporting SMS and Email communications and summarises the way in which these have been addressed in plugin development environment.
+The _System requirements_ section below discusses some of the issues around supporting SMS and Email communications and summarises the way in which these issues have been addressed in the author's plugin development environment.

 The remaining part of this document focusses almost exclusively on the provison of SMS based notification using a cellular modem connected directly